aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/stroke/imagebytes/_index.md

 linktitle: ImageBytes
 articleTitle: ImageBytes
 second_title: Aspose.Words for .NET
-description: Stroke ImageBytes property.
-Defines the image for a stroke image or pattern fill in C#.
+description: Discover how to use the ImageBytes property to create stunning stroke images and unique pattern fills for your designs.
+Enhance your visuals today!
 type: docs
 weight: 160
 url: /net/aspose.words.drawing/stroke/imagebytes/